Daniel Morelon: Cycling career

 Morelon took the world title the following year, again ahead of Trentin, but despite Trentin's confidence they failed in the tandem final.

 The 1968 Olympic Games were at altitude in Mexico.
 Trentin, suffering from the height, saw Morelon record the best kilometre time in training.
 The team manager, Louis Gérardin, nevertheless named Trentin for the event and he won in a world record.
 Two days later, Morelon easily won the sprint against Giordano Turrini.
 Two days later, Trentin and Morelon won the tandem.

 Morelon took his third world title in 1969 and a silver on the tandem.
 He repeated the performance in 1970, but with Gérard Quintyn as tandem partner.
 Trentin and Morelon teamed up again for the tandem in 1971, and took the bronze.
 Morelon won his fifth sprint title.

 Morelon was favourite at his third Olympic Games.
 He disposed of the Australian John Nicholson in two rides, although the second needed a photo-finish.
 Morelon took further world titles in 1973 and 1975.

-At his fourth Olympics, in Montreal, Morelon faced the unknown Slovak Anton Tkac in the final.
+At his fourth Olympics, in Montreal, Morelon faced the unknown Slovak Anton Tkáč in the final.
 He lost the first round after leading but being passed on the line.
 He won the second and was outridden in the third.
 The Slovak tried a long sprint, longer than Morelon could believe.
 "I couldn't believe that he was serious," Morelon said.
 "I was too far back.
 I didn't realise what was happening until I was beaten.
 I told myself there was still a lap and I couldn't believe that it was over."
 Morelon took the silver, his fifth medal in four Olympics.

 Georges Decoeudres, of the Tribune de Lausanne, wrote: